OleGustavDahlJohnsen/concordia-manifest/README.md

 ### **About This Project**

-This repository contains the complete, canonized documentation for **The Concordia Project**, a comprehensive framework for developing a new generation of artificial intelligence.
+This repository contains the complete, canonized documentation for **The Concordia Project**.
+It is a master blueprint detailing a robust, human-centric framework designed to guide the development of artificial intelligence toward a safe, symbiotic, and superintelligent future.
 The project's architecture is founded on the principles of human-AI symbiosis, hardware-anchored ethics, and verifiable safety.

 **Project Status:** `ARCHITECTURAL PHASE COMPLETE (Version 8.3)`
 * **Latest Milestone:** The **Shofar v2.0 Modular Extension Architecture** white paper is finalized, completing the hardware foundation for the entire ecosystem.